rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 First, what do we mean by faith?
-Before getting bogged-down in a long, semantic but worthy discussion of the differences between belief / faith / trust / confidence / knowledge, let us briefly acknowledge that a belief is roughly just something you would affirm, for whatever reasons.
+Before getting bogged-down in a long, semantic but worthy discussion of the differences between belief / faith / trust / confidence / knowledge, let us briefly acknowledge that a *belief* is roughly just something you would affirm, for whatever reasons.
-Belief is an umbrella term for the words above.
+"Belief" is an umbrella term for the words above.
 Different beliefs come with different kinds of support and merit different degrees of confidence.
-There are well-justified beliefs, poorly justified, strongly held, weakly held, beliefs that are important, and beliefs that are inconsequential...
+There are well-justified beliefs, poorly justified, strongly held, weakly held, beliefs that are important, and beliefs that are inconsequential.
 Beliefs that are called "faith" are typically of great importance but only have very weak or absent evidence.